-Project Lead: Natasha Spottiswoode MD DPhil (Assistant Professor of Infectious Disease) Project Lead: Monica Fung MD MPH (Associate Professor of Infectious Disease, Clinical Director of Transplant/Immunocompromised ID, Director of ID Inpatient Services) Project Lead: Rama Yakubu MD PhD (Co-Director, UCSF Microbiology) Antimicrobial Stewardship: William Simmons MD (Assistant Professor of Infectious Disease, Director of Antimicrobial Stewardship) Scientific Guidance: Charles Langelier MD PhD (Associate Professor of Infectious Diseases) Infectious Disease Fellow: Emily Lydon MD Infectious Disease Fellow: Nathan Radakovich MD Clinical Research Coordinator: Hannah Teal Executive Sponsor: Charles Chiu MD PhD (Co-Director, UCSF Microbiology)
+Project Lead: Natasha Spottiswoode MD DPhil (Assistant Professor of Infectious Disease)

+Project Lead: Monica Fung MD MPH (Associate Professor of Infectious Disease)

+Project Lead: Monica Fung MD MPH (Associate Professor of Infectious Disease, Clinical Director of Transplant/Immunocompromised ID, Director of ID Inpatient Services)

+Project Lead: Rama Yakubu MD PhD (Co-Director, UCSF Microbiology)

+Antimicrobial Stewardship: William Simmons MD (Assistant Professor of Infectious Disease, Director of Antimicrobial Stewardship)

+Scientific Guidance: Charles Langelier MD PhD (Associate Professor of Infectious Diseases)

+Infectious Disease Fellow: Emily Lydon MD Infectious Disease Fellow: Julieta Rodriguez MD Infectious Disease Fellow: Nathan Radakovich MD

+Clinical Research Coordinator: Hannah Teal

+Executive Sponsor: Charles Chiu MD PhD (Professor of Laboratory Medicine, Co-Director,

+UCSF Microbiology)

-PROBLEM: The use of pmNGS has skyrocketed at UCSF over the last few years, with observational data and case series driving uptake.
+PROBLEM: The use of pmNGS has dramatically increased at UCSF over the last few years.
 Yet, studies of its effectiveness in diagnosis are limited.
 Single-center retrospective analyses of pmNGS have been small (all <200 patients) and have had extremely disparate estimations of clinical utility, ranging from 7%4, to 30.4%5, to 46%6.
 This variability is explained at least in part by the fact that pmNGS is ordered on different patient populations and for different clinical syndromes.
 The few clinical indications which have been studied for pmNGS utility are lower respiratory infection (LRTI) in immunocompromised patients7, febrile neutropenia (FN)^{8,9} and sepsis10.
 Prospective, real-time assessment of pmNGS impact by clinical syndrome is needed to understand clinical utility and promote appropriate use.
 UCSF is poised to lead the nation in this area.
-Much of the foundational mNGS basic research was performed by UCSF-affiliated scientists, leading to deep scientific and clinical expertise in our institution.
+Much of the foundational mNGS basic research was performed by UCSF-affiliated scientists, leading to deep scientific and clinical expertise in our institution11-13.
 Moreover, UCSF is a marked outlier in use of pmNGS compared to peer institutions, which order this test far less frequently (West Coast Transplant Infectious Disease Society; 10/2/24).
 Lacking more robust data, it is unclear if practice patterns at UCSF represent an over-use of laboratory resources and significant extra cost outlay; or, conversely, we are under-using this test and creating an equity gap between patients who receive this test, and those who do not.

 This is a logical moment to pursue by-syndrome clinical effectiveness analyses.
-Firstly, the UCSF health center usage, already higher than institutions, comparator is increasing markedly.
+Firstly, the UCSF health center usage, already higher than comparator institutions, is increasing markedly.
 164 pmNGS tests were sent in 2022, 255 in 2023, and 614 in 2024 (Figure 1), leading to a total cost in 2024 estimated >\$1 million at approximately \$2,200/test (Figure 1; Appendix 3).
-34 tests have been sent in just the first two weeks of
+34 tests have been